kryogenica/Crypto-market/README.md

 ## Running the App

-To run the app, execute the following command in your terminal:
+To run the app, execute the following command in your terminal where app.py and the data is located:

 ```bash
 streamlit run app.py